US abortion numbers have risen slightly since Roe was overturned, study finds - Local News 8

 Abortion opponents say the fight over the abortion drug mifepristone isn’t over after a narrow Supreme Court ruling that preserved access to it for now.
 But so far there have not been legal challenges to shield laws.

-The latest edition of the survey covers the first three months of this year.
-January was the first time since the survey began that it’s counted more than 100,000 abortions across the country in a single month.
+The latest edition of the survey covers the first three months of this year, when it counted an average of just under 99,000 abortions per month, compared with 84,000 in the two months before Dobbs.
+January was the first time since the survey began that it has counted more than 100,000 abortions across the country in a single month.

 Before the shield laws began kicking in and #WeCount started tallying them, people were still getting some pills in places with bans.